lukso-network/docs/docs/networks/validator_node.md

 **Node A** has a keystore with keys from position *0* to position *29* **Node B** has a keystore with keys from position *30* to position *45*

-Now lets we want to rearrange by having an equal amount of keys on both nodes.
+Now let's assume we want to rearrange the **Validator Keys**'s by having an equal amount of keys on both nodes.

-We could:
+We should:
   1. Stop the validator nodes
   2. Delete the keystores
   3. Recreate the keystores with the same mnemonic **m**